iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

-After finishing all of these tutorials you should be ready to build your own IOTile based data gathering and control system by putting all of the pieces we've covered together to fits your needs.
+After finishing all of these tutorials you should be ready to build your own IOTile based data gathering and control system by putting all of the pieces we've covered together to fit your needs.